Classification of standard Manin triples in dimension 4+4: s and Manin triples

 When searching for Manin triples $(\cd, \cg, \tcg)$ we do not have to solve the full system of equations \eqref{sc_antisym}--\eqref{dd_sc}.
 Low-dimensional real Lie algebras were classified in Refs. \cite{Mubarakzyan,pawiza,snowin:kniha}, so we can choose the algebra $\cg$ and ask what are the possible dual algebras $\tcg$.
 Equations \eqref{g_sc} are then satisfied and \eqref{dd_sc} become linear.
-However, we still run into the problem of solving non-linear system of equations \eqref{gtilde_sc}.
+However, we still face the problem of solving the non-linear system of equations \eqref{gtilde_sc}.
 This approach was chosen in Ref. \cite{hlasno:mtriples}, where \mt s in dimension 3+3 were classified.
-In dimension 4+4 solving \eqref{gtilde_sc} is computationally demanding and even if the system can be solved, it is hard to identify all non-isomorphic \mt s and give their classification.
-Therefore, we have chosen different approach.
+In dimension 4+4 solving \eqref{gtilde_sc} is computationally demanding and even if the system can be solved, it is difficult to identify all non-isomorphic \mt s and give a full classification.
+Therefore, we have chosen a different approach.